returntocorp/intro-to-semgrep-course/notes.md

 * Creating a PR -> Comment -> PR, the second PR is #3, even though it's only the second one (https://github.com/practical-program-analysis/intro-to-semgrep/pull/3).
 The Issue is #2.
   * Maybe this is intended behavior to differentiate #'s in comments?
 * If you use the same `data` variable name in multiple blocks, previously defined values seem to shadow later ones. e.g. If in step 3 you have a `checks_page_url` and in step 4 you have a `checks_page_url`, the `checks_page_url` `data` value used to render the MD of step 4 will use the one from step 3.
+* If you push multiple code snippets to a branch that it creates a PR from, it may only use the first commit.
+  * CORRECTION: this seems to work, just may be a bit delayed after you push the commits.

 ## Building the Course